Please read below some of the most common questions;

 Is a repeat facelift better before jowling becomes really bad or better to wait until more severe?

-The decision of your surgery is a difficult one.
-Surgery too early means that you experience less of a visible change but experience the same chance of the downsides of surgery and the recovery period.
+The decision to undergo surgery is a difficult one.
+Surgery too early means that you experience less of a visible change but experience the same chance of the downsides of surgery as well as the recovery period.
 Waiting for things to become more loose means that the result will be more noticeable, but this may be undesirable in some circumstances (such as not wanting people to notice a difference).
 Surgery is to improve your quality of life, so if you are finding that the issue is causing you to think about your appearance daily and affect your mood, you should consider a consultation to find out if you are a suitable candidate.

 How long before I can expect relief from a tight feeling in the neck after face and necklift?